-Analysis | Trump’s tricky dance on reopening the economy: How to take credit and reject the blame
+Analysis | Trump’s tricky dance on reopening the economy: How to take credit and reject blame

 By Wednesday, he was framing his authorizations as “guidelines” for governors.
 The Centers for Disease Control and Prevention and the Federal Emergency Management Agency have been working on a strategy to give guidance to governors and local officials about how they can try to slowly and safely ease stay-at-home orders and social distancing.

 In other words, it’s Trump telling states what to do without forcing them to do it.
-If things go smoothly; great.
+If things go smoothly, great.
 He was the one “authorizing” them to take these actions.
-If some governors follow his guidelines and infections spike in a state that let people go back to work too early, well, Trump can say he handed governors the plan and it was that leader who implemented it.
+If some governors follow his guidelines and infections spike in a state that let people go back to work too soon, well, Trump can say that he handed governors the plan and that it was that leader who implemented it.

 That’s particularly politically useful to Trump in the current coronavirus landscape.
-The most hard-hit states right now are led by Democratic governors (New York, Michigan and Illinois), though that could easily change.
+The most hard-hit states right now are led by Democratic governors (in Illinois, Michigan and New York), although that could easily change.

 But Trump’s plan to appear to lead governors is not without risk to him.
-Even though his abilities to reopen the economy are limited, he’s been leading the national conversation on reopening.
-He has made no secret about his desire to open the economy, once predicting it would be done by Easter.
-The Washington Post reports he regularly asks, “When can we reopen?"
+Even though his abilities to reopen the economy are limited, he has been leading the national conversation about reopening.
+He has made no secret about his desire to open the economy, once predicting that it would be done by Easter.
+He regularly asks, “When can we reopen?”

 And yet his administration’s failures on testing and his slow realization about how serious the virus is are well documented.
 Testing, in particular, continues to haunt him.
-One of the nation’s top infectious diseases experts who is advising Trump, Anthony S. Fauci, said this week “we’re not there yet” on key steps to reopen the economy by May 1, as Trump wants, in part because of lack of widespread testing and contact tracing.
-The Washington Post reports that in calls with business leaders Wednesday about how to reopen the economy, a number of them urged him to focus on testing Americans instead.
+Anthony S. Fauci, one of the nation’s top infectious-disease experts, who is advising Trump, said this week that “we’re not there yet" on key steps to reopen the economy by May 1, in part because of a lack of widespread testing and contact tracing.
+In calls with business leaders Wednesday about how to reopen the economy, a number of them urged him to focus on testing Americans instead.
 You can’t restart your business if you don’t know which employees are infected.

 Maryland Gov. Larry Hogan (R), who is head of the National Governors Association, said Thursday that now “would be the worst possible time to lift restrictions.”

-Hogan nor any other governor has to follow Trump’s guidelines and timelines.
-But what happens if governors more inclined to prioritize the economy over the virus take his advice, and open up their states too soon?
-Or in the case of states that haven’t been hit yet, open it up just as the virus is starting to spread there?
+Neither Hogan nor any other governor has to follow Trump’s guidelines and timelines.
+But what happens if governors more inclined to prioritize the economy over the virus take his advice and open up their states too soon?
+Or in the case of states that haven’t been hit hard yet, open up just as the virus is starting to spread there?

 Trump has tried to set it up so they’ll be blamed.
-We’ll see if walking that tightrope works for him.
+We’ll see whether walking that tightrope works for him.